Latest update: 14th July 2020

-We run a volunteering programme for adults with specific health and social care needs.
-The programme offers purpose, structure and meaningful work to people and help to develop life and work skills that aid recovery or personal development.
-Groups are organised on a rota throughout the week and vary from two-hour sessions in the farm or gardens through to full days of work on maintenance or site development.
+We run a supported volunteering programme for adults with specific health and social care needs.
+The programme offers purpose, structure and meaningful activity to people and helps to develop life and work skills that aid recovery or personal development.
+Groups are organised on a rota throughout the week and offer a variety of two-hour sessions in the farm or gardens.
 See our Health and social care page for more information.

 You can read more about the range of volunteering opportunities available at the Volunteer vacancies page.

-If you have any queries about getting involved in our volunteer programme or have ideas about specific skills you would like to contribute to the farm, please email Lizzie at email@example.com.
+If you have any queries about getting involved in our volunteer programme or have ideas about specific skills you would like to contribute to the farm, please email Sarah at email@example.com.